ByteInternet/hypernode-vagrant/README.md

 vagrant plugin install vagrant-hypconfigmgmt
 ```

 If you wish to run an earlier revision of `hypernode-vagrant` you can install an earlier matching `vagrant-hypconfigmgmt` by for example running `vagrant plugin install vagrant-hypconfigmgmt --plugin-version 0.0.10`.
-Automatically installing the correct bundled plugin no longer works since [Augustus 31 2018](https://stackoverflow.com/a/28801317).

 ### Configuring your hypernode vagrant